-After eight seasons and 170 episodes, the show that created an entire television universe, will end come January 28.
+After eight seasons and 170 episodes, the show that created an entire television universe will end come January 28.
 Although Arrow will live on in the remaining DC shows and its namesake universe, the show itself, especially its leading character who died in the “Crisis on Infinite Earths” crossover, will be but a lasting legacy.
 But what is it about Arrow that is so captivating, and what is it about Stephen Amell and the rest of the cast that will leave lasting effects on the remainder of the Arrowverse shows once the series finale airs?

-On October 10, 2012, The CW, who already had success in the superhero market with Smallville for 10 seasons, debuted a brand new comic book series.
+On October 10, 2012, The CW, which already had success in the superhero market with Smallville for 10 seasons, debuted a brand new comic book series.
 This time, based on billionaire playboy Oliver Queen aka the Green Arrow, with Stephen Amell portraying the hooded vigilante.
-Since then, what was only supposed to be just one show with no planned spin-offs has launched a whole universe of series and characters, appropriately named “Arrowverse”.
+Since then, what was only supposed to be just one show with no planned spin-offs has launched a whole universe of series and characters, appropriately named “Arrowverse.”
 Throughout the series, more characters would be introduced, including Felicity Smoak/Overwatch (Emily Bett Rickards), John Diggle/Spartan (David Ramsey), Thea Queen/Speedy (Willa Holland), and more.

 The ever-expanding “Arrowverse” first became a dream in 2013, when a pre-lightning Barry Allen, played by Glee star Grant Gustin, came into the picture.
 The season 2 episodes “The Scientist” and “Three Ghosts” served as the backdoor pilot to 2014’s The Flash, with “Three Ghosts” ending with Barry getting struck by lightning due to the Particle Accelerator explosion.
-The series, also starring Danielle Panabaker as Dr. Caitlin Snow, Carlos Valdes as Cisco Ramon, Tom Cavanaugh as Dr. Harrison Wells, and Candice Patton as Iris West, premiered the following fall and would soon become The CW’s highest rated series.
+The series, also starring Danielle Panabaker as Dr. Caitlin Snow, Carlos Valdes as Cisco Ramon, Tom Cavanagh as Dr. Harrison Wells, and Candice Patton as Iris West, premiered the following fall and would soon become The CW’s highest-rated series.

 2014 also marked Arrow and The Flash‘s first annual crossover, the first of many and what would be a long tradition in the Arrowverse.
 Each year since there has been a crossover — 2014 was “Flash v.
-Arrow,” 2015 was “Heroes Join Forces” which also served as a set up for Legends of Tomorrow, a spin-off of both The Flash and Arrow with characters from both shows like Sara Lance/White Canary (Caity Lotz), Ray Palmer/The Atom (Brandon Routh), Mick Rory/Heat Wave (Dominic Purcell), and Leonard Snart/Captain Cold (Wentworth Miller) and 2016 was the “Invasion!” crossover, the first one with Supergirl since landing at The CW after CBS axed it after the first season.
-The crossovers got bigger in 2017 with “Crisis on Earth-X” and because the crossover was so big, the following one, “Elseworlds,” was more relaxed and humorous, which saw Oliver and Barry swapping lives and becoming criminals, and also introduced Ruby Rose as Kate Kane/Batwoman.
-That crossover would then lead into the huge “Crisis on Infinite Earths” crossover.
+Arrow,” 2015 was “Heroes Join Forces,” which also served as a set up for Legends of Tomorrow, a spin-off of both The Flash and Arrow with characters from both shows like Sara Lance/White Canary (Caity Lotz), Ray Palmer/The Atom (Brandon Routh), Mick Rory/Heat Wave (Dominic Purcell), and Leonard Snart/Captain Cold (Wentworth Miller) and 2016 was the “Invasion!” crossover, the first one with Supergirl since landing at The CW after CBS axed it after the first season.
+The crossovers got bigger in 2017 with “Crisis on Earth-X,” and because the crossover was so big, the following one, “Elseworlds,” was more relaxed and humorous, which saw Oliver and Barry swapping lives and becoming criminals and also introduced Ruby Rose as Kate Kane/Batwoman.
+That crossover would lead to the huge “Crisis on Infinite Earths” crossover.

 Throughout the years, fans have done numerous things to show their love for the Arrowverse’s flagship show.
 In 2017, a group of fans, who called themselves Olicity Bench Project, raised funds on a GoFundMe page to get a bench dedicated to Arrow‘s power couple, Oliver Queen and Felicity Smoak.
 Over just one week, fans from all around the world raised over $7,000, nearly double the group’s goal of $4,000.
-The money would also go towards preservation of Stanley Park in Vancouver, BC where the bench is located and in the same city where the show is shot.
+The money would also go towards the preservation of Stanley Park in Vancouver, BC where the bench is located and in the same city where the show is shot.
 The dedication reads, “In celebration of the unthinkable, Olicity.”
 And then the quote, “We found ourselves in each other,” which is something that the couple said to each other in the show.
-Amell even visited the bench shortly after, and posted it on his Twitter.
+Amell even visited the bench shortly after and posted it on his Twitter.

 Done by a group of fans.
 Over $7k raised to benefit the preservation and continued beauty of Stanley Park in Vancouver.
 Pretty fucking cool if you ask me. pic.twitter.com/BasNStgJIt